Lima in Peru

 Miraflores

 Miraflores is one of the most popular districts for travelers.
-Hotels, restaurants, cafes, parks, and the promenade along the cliff make the district practical and comparatively manageable.
+Hotels, restaurants, cafƩs, parks and the promenade on the cliff make the district practical and comparatively manageable.

 Barranco

 Barranco is considered a creative and artistic district.
-Colorful houses, street art, small bars, galleries, and old villas characterize its image.
-The district feels more relaxed than Miraflores but can be very lively in the evenings.
+Colorful houses, street art, small bars, galleries and old villas characterize the scene.
+The district seems more relaxed than Miraflores, but can be very lively in the evenings.

-The Puente de los Suspiros and the paths towards the coast are typical stops.
-Barranco is well-suited for an afternoon, an evening, or a slower travel day.
+The Puente de los Suspiros and the paths towards the coast are among the typical stops.
+Barranco is well suited for an afternoon, an evening or a slower travel day.

 Historic Center

-The historic center showcases the colonial and republican history of the city.
-Plaza Mayor, the Cathedral, government buildings, and the San Francisco Monastery are located close together there.
+The historic center shows the colonial and republican history of the city.
+Plaza Mayor, Cathedral, Government Palace and San Francisco Monastery are located close together there.

-A visit is especially worthwhile during the day.
-In the evening, the return journey should be well-planned.
+A visit is particularly worthwhile during the day.
+In the evening, the return journey should be well planned.

 San Isidro